-His early “winemaking” grew more from mischief when at the age of 10, he liberated his Mom’s frozen Concord grape juice from the freezer, following the description of fermentation he found in the family’s set of Encyclopedias!
+Jim's early “winemaking” grew more from mischief when at the age of 10, he liberated his Mom’s frozen Concord grape juice and followed the description of fermentation he found in the family’s set of Encyclopedias!

 Since the winery founding in 1983, stewardship of the land has been a key principle in our winemaking.
 We practice environmentally sustainable farming and were part of the founding of the Low Input Viticulture and Enology (LIVE) program.

 Our approach is to grow, by hand, the highest quality fruit using careful canopy management and yield balance, to achieve wines that are truly expressive of the varietal and the place where they are grown.
 We ferment and barrel each vineyard lot separately and display the best of these in our single vineyard designate bottlings.
 Our stylistic emphasis is on pure varietal fruit characters, with attention to depth, richness of mouthfeel and balance.
 The wines are truly a collaborative effort of the entire vineyard and winemaking staff.